McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ### Parameter

-Parameter are only supported when using shortcode syntax.
+Parameter are only supported when using shortcode or partial syntax.
 Defaults are used when using codefence syntax.

 | Name                  | Default          | Notes       |
 |:----------------------|:-----------------|:------------|